-DEPI also uses 1080 poison baits in the control of wild dogs throughout affected areas.
+Land managers use 1080 poison baits in the control of wild dogs throughout affected areas.
 These baits are potentially lethal to your hounds and baited areas will be sign posted with warning signs.

-For more information on baiting programs, contact the DEPI Customer Service Centre on 136 186 or visit www.depi.vic.gov.au/ agriculture-and-food/pests-diseases-and- weeds/pest-animals
+For more information on baiting programs, contact the Customer Service Centre on 136 186.